 About the DISC

-DISC provides training and consultation to researchers, clinicians, community partners, and policymakers through a range of services, methodological guidance, and training in implementation science via the Clinical and Translational Science Award (CTSA) Translational Workforce Development (TWD) portfolio of programs.
+DISC provides training and consultation to researchers, clinicians, community partners, and policymakers through a range of services, including methodological guidance.
 Our core is dedicated to developing innovative strategies that enhance the adoption, adaptation, and sustainment of effective interventions across contexts and populations.

-Led by faculty with extensive experience in implementation research, DISC fosters collaborative partnerships that promote better health and improve service delivery systems.
-Our team specializes in mixed-methods approaches, community engagement, adaptive study designs, and implementation outcome measurement across the translational science continuum with a focus on T2 to T4, to ensure that scientific innovations achieve their intended impact and are sustained over time.
-Through DISC, the university demonstrates its commitment to ensuring that research findings don't simply remain in academic journals but are instead effectively translated into practices that meaningfully improve health, education, and social well-being in our communities.
+DISC fosters collaborative partnerships that promote better health and improve service delivery systems.
+Our team specializes in mixed-methods approaches, community engagement, adaptive study designs, and implementation outcome measurement across the translational science continuum, with a focus on T2 to T4, to ensure that scientific innovations achieve their intended impact and are sustained over time.
+Through DISC, FSU demonstrates its commitment to ensuring that research findings don't simply remain in academic journals but are instead effectively translated into practices that meaningfully improve health, education, and social well-being in our communities.

 Specific support that can be accessed campus-wide includes:

-• A library of resources on Dissemination and Implementation Science.
+- A library of resources on Dissemination and Implementation (D&I) Science.

 DISC Leadership